sundara-io/subnet-sundara/docs/running_on_testnet.md

 **IMPORTANT:** We strongly recommend that you first run [Running Subnet Locally](running_on_staging.md) before running on the testnet.
 Incentive mechanisms running on the testnet are open to anyone, and although these mechanisms on testnet do not emit real TAO, they cost you test TAO which you must create.

 **DANGER**
-- Do not expose your private keys.
+- Do not expose your private keys.subnet-sundara
 - Only use your testnet wallet.
 - Do not reuse the password of your mainnet wallet.
 - Make sure your incentive mechanism is resistant to abuse.